Terminal Tips and Tricks

 (end-of-file).
 You can also do this anywhere else you want to signify the end of

 a file.
-One useful place is when you’re done typing things into stdin
+One useful place is when you’re done typing things into stdin.

-Instead of pressing Enter many times or running the clear
+Instead of pressing Enter many times or running the clear command,

 you can just type Ctrl-L to clear the screen.
 (I personally remember